MrHari2002/MrHari2002/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Front End Webdevelopment at GBCS and also fullstack development at the techevlevator.
+- 🔭 I’m currently working on Front End Web development at Aroomy and I am also learning full stack development at the Tech Evlevator.
 - 🌱 I’m currently learning React, Javascript, Typescript, ExpressJS, and more.
 - 👯 I’m looking to collaborate on Front End Web Projects.
 League Of Legends Stats related project, E commerce related projects.
 - 🤔 I’m looking for help with Job.